WRITE A REVIEW

+This review is for the black handle and metal version.
+I picked it up from Target for $1 and for a while loved this brush and wanted to pick up more.
+I searched several times and E.L.F. seems to have been completely removed from my local store.
 I then went to their website, they didn't have the same one and the reviews for the new one had mixed reviews.
 One being that for those who purchased more than one of these, they were all slightly different from one another.
 I've since found mini application brushes from EcoTools that work much better.

 I got the whole studio line brushes.
 I gotta say this one is good, but definitely a lot bigger than my mac eyeshadow brush.
 Still works well, it's soft, and I alternate between this one and my other mac brushes. :D Great quality too!!